bednabedna/gengrammar/README.md

         // We did not have already generated the parser console.log("Generate grammar parser")
         const { writeGrammarDefinition } = require('./grammar-definition')
-        // We generate the file with parser of a grammar definition writeGrammarDefinition()
+        // We create the file containing the parser for a grammar definition writeGrammarDefinition()
         // this time the import should succede grammarParser = require('./generated/grammar-parser')